 One of the bigger challenges encountered was getting the data collected by the Statewide Database from their system to ours.
 They had many security concerns and would not transfer the data until those concerns were put to rest.
 Though Airtable had security measures built into the database the fact that SWDB was unfamiliar with the product and with USDR was the cause of their concerns.
 Once the consultant and our Data Manager began the more technical conversations, the issues were resolved.
 Rather than the Commission going into the SWDB system, they (SWDB) would transfer the data, including GIS files, into a third-party storage (Amazon Web Services, AWS) and the data manager could access the data from there to ingest into the Airtable database.
 Another concern that was addressed was regarding personal identifying information (PII) that was stored at SWDB.
-The workaround was that any of the data that was transferred into the AWS system from SWDB would not contain PII.
-Fields that included any PII were not included in the transfer into the AWS system.
+The workaround was that any of the data that was transferred into the AWS system.
 The Data Manager did take additional precautions to review the fields received to redact any PII that may have been included.
 [Ed. note: With direction and funding from the state legislature, SWDB created and managed the DrawMyCACommunity and DrawMyCADistrict online tools to receive public input on Communities of Interest and proposed election districts.
 The above discussion relates to the flow of that public input data from SWDB to the Commission's Airtable database.]